ritabradley/robofriends/README.md

-# RoboFriends
+# CuteCatFriends

-Use this handy tool to look for your robot friends by their name.
+Use this handy tool to look for your cat friends by their name.
 Happy hunting!